 If you are willing to put in the effort, you can dramatically improve your dental hygiene.
 Part of the challenge is figuring out how to perform an in-depth cleaning of your teeth.
-Here is a look at some helpful dental hygiene tips that will keep your teeth and gums in tip-top shape.
+Here is a look at some helpful tips and tricks for dental hygiene that will keep your teeth and gums in tip-top shape.

 Helpful dental hygiene tips